ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Introduction

-In order to grasp specific target in object cluttered or stacked scenes, the simplest way is to break the problem down into two sub-problems: object detection and grasp detection.
-By doing this, it needs a matching strategy to assign the detected grasps to detected objects.
-If objects are scattered, it will be easy to assign grasps to objects ($e. g.$ computing distance between the center of the grasp and each object and choose the nearest object as the matching result).
-However, when there is occlusion and overlap between objects, especially when objects are stacked together, the assigning process of grasps will be difficult.
+For humans, grasp detection is object-based in most cases.
+In detail, grasps should be detected on objects instead of the whole input image which is currently used in existing grasp detection algorithms.
+Naturally, the simplest way is to break the problem down into two sub-problems: object detection and grasp detection.
+However, following this method, grasps belonging to different objects may confuse the detector and lead to failures when there are occlusions and overlaps between objects, especially when objects are stacked together.

-Therefore, in this paper, a new approach of robotic grasp detection based on Region of Interest (RoI) is proposed to solve the problem of both grasp detection and object-grasp matching in object overlapping scenes, which simultaneously detect objects and grasps with the affiliation between them.
-RoIs are candidates of object bounding boxes.
-The object detector is based on Faster-RCNN\cite{fasterrcnn}, which uses RoIs to regress object locations and do classification.
-We cascade a grasp detection pipeline including several convolutional layers and the grasp detector after RoI pooling.
-In other words, we use RoI pooled features to detect grasps belonging to the RoI as shown in Fig. \ref{intro}(b).
-The reason why we add convolutional layers between grasp detector and RoI pooled feature maps is that the detection of grasps of one specific target is different from detecting only grasps, which needs a larger receptive field to prevent confusion of grasps belonging to different objects.
-Additional convolutional layers can enlarge the receptive field of the neurons.
+In this paper, a new approach of robotic grasp detection based on Region of Interest (ROI) named ROI-GD is proposed to solve the problem of grasp detection in object overlapping scenes.
+ROI refers to the region proposal of the image that is most likely to contain an object.
+ROI-GD includes two stages: the first stage is to provide ROIs in the input image and the second-stage is the grasp detector based on ROI features.
+In other words, we use features of the ROI to detect grasps belonging to this area as shown in Fig. \ref{intro}(b), which we call ROI-based robotic grasp detection.

-To train the network, we label Visual Manipulation Relationship Dataset (VMRD)\cite{zhang2018visual} with more than $10^5$ grasps following the five dimension grasp representation proposed in \cite{jiang2011grasp}.
-One example of grasp is shown in Fig. \ref{intro}(a).
-Besides location of each grasp, the owner of each grasp is also labeled using object index.
-Grasps on VMRD have a much more complex distribution than Cornell Grasp Dataset.
+For ROI-GD to be trained on multi-object scenes, we need to construct a multi-object grasping dataset.
+For this reason, Visual Manipulation Relationship Dataset (VMRD), which originally contains 17688 object instances and their category, location and manipulation relationship\cite{zhang2018visual}, are expanded with grasps following the five dimension grasp representation proposed in \cite{jiang2011grasp}.
+Besides the location of each grasp, the owner of each grasp is also labeled using object index.
+More than $10^5$ grasps are labeled manually.
+The five dimension grasp representation of grasp is shown in Fig. \ref{intro}(a).

-As we know, this is the first time to combine object and grasp detection to detect grasps with the object each grasp belongs to in object overlapping scenes.
-This provide a possible way for autonomous and self-aware grasping in complex scenes.
-In summery, contributions of this paper include three points:

-\begin{itemize} \item A new RoI-based robotic grasp detection approach is proposed to detect the location of robotic grasps on RoI feature maps.

-\item A new network is proposed using RoI-based grasp detection to simultaneously detect targets and grasps with the affiliation between detected grasps and targets in object overlapping scenes.